Meet Our Mental Health Team

 Note: Ms. White works at the York- Belvedere Medical Center office, and the Harford County office

 Wendy is a board-certified Psychiatric Mental Health Nurse Practitioner from Walden University.
-Wendy has training and experience treating clients with psychiatric disorders across the lifespan and practice settings, including emergency department and outpatient clinics.
+Wendy has training and experience treating clients with psychiatric disorders across the lifespan and practice settings, including emergency departments and outpatient clinics.
 Wendy has been a nurse for 14 years, with most of her experience in the emergency department taking care of severe mental health disorders.

 She realized that she wanted to provide extended advanced care to this population, which prompted her to return to school for a higher degree.
 Wendy treats clients with attention deficit hyperactivity disorder, depression, anxiety, mood disorders, and schizophrenia.
 She provides clients with a safe environment and offers culturally diversified care with a holistic approach for mind and body well-being.
 Each treatment plan is individually comprised of input, not only from Wendy but from the client and therapist as well, truly showing her commitment to individualized, personalized, and comprehensive care for her patients.